-- The command needs to be loaded only once when writing or reading multiple memory locations. - Address High Byte needs to be loaded only before programming a new 256-word page in the Flash. - Skip writing the data value \$FF, that is, the contents of the entire Flash and EEPROM after a Chip Erase.
+- The command needs only be loaded once when writing or reading multiple memory locations. - Address high byte needs only be loaded before programming a new 256-word page in the Flash. - Skip writing the data value \$FF, that is, the contents of the entire Flash and EEPROM after a Chip Erase.

-These considerations also apply to EEPROM programming and Flash, EEPROM and signature bytes reading.
+These considerations also apply to EEPROM programming and Flash, EEPROM and signature byte reading.

-Figure 63.
+Figure 68.
 Programming the Flash Waveforms

-Figure 64.
+Figure 69.
 Programming the Flash Waveforms (Continued)